m6o4solutions/oap-web-project/README.md

 This project is licensed under the MIT License.

-Thank you for being a part of the Orly Airpark project! 🚀✨
+Thank you for being a part of the Orly Airpark website project! 🚀✨